LogtalkDotOrg/logtalk3/manuals/sources/devtools/overview.rst

 final formats.
 Be sure to consult the tools documentation details on those requirements and possible alternatives.
 For convenience, follows a global list of the main tool requirements per operating-system.
-If your operating-system is not listed, see the dependency websites for installation instructions.
+If your operating-system or a dependency for it is not listed, see the dependency websites for installation instructions.

 macOS - MacPorts
 ~~~~~~~~~~~~~~~~